statmike/SAS-Mini-Projects/Disproportionality Measures/simulating cases/readme.md

 ---

 ### Output Data from Simulation
 The following summarizes each example and the file formats for the output.
 A table with the first 5 cases (`Case_N`) is included for review.
+These files can be found in subfolder [`\example input data`](./example input data).
 * Example 1 (EX1): each case is a single pair with one drug and one event
   * `ex1.sas7bdat`